 The village is small but very active, as can be seen from this list

-School, boulangerie/épicerie, garage, church, fire station (fire brigade & paramedics), doctors surgery, home helps, nurses, post office, taxi, village hall, small library.
+School, boulangerie/épicerie, church, fire station (fire brigade & paramedics), home helps, nurses, post office, taxi, village hall, small library.

-Thursday market (other local markets in Gaillac, Cordes, Saint Antonin and Caussade), Friday café/bar, Tuesday pétanque, Social Centre (opening soon), yoga (three sessions per week), weekly dancing classes, football club and a chasse (organised shooting) three times weekly in season.
+Thursday market (other local markets in Gaillac, Cordes, Saint Antonin and Caussade), Friday café/bar, Tuesday pétanque, Social Centre with café, lunches meeting rooms and services such as reflexology, midwife, optician, osteopath, massage, shiatsu etc, yoga (three sessions per week), weekly dancing classes, football club and a chasse (organised shooting) three times weekly in season.

 Musicians, singers, performers & artists plus over twenty diverse associations, organising a range of activities.
 In addition there is an annual five day festival in August which is themed on humour.
 Vaour welcomes between three and four thousand visitors during this event.